Reference Frames and the Ontology of General Relativity. Re(l)ality: The View From Nowhere vs. The View From Everywhere: Reference Frames in the Fibre Bundle Formalism

-In this section, I introduce the fibre bundle formalism to characterise reference frames and relational observables.
-Widely used in foundational studies of gauge theories (see e.g. \citealp{healey2007gauging,Weatherall2016-WEAUG}), this formalism has been further developed in the context of GR by \cite{GomesSamediff1,GomesSymmetries}.
-Let $M$ denote the space of models \( m \) of the theory.
-This space can be structured as a \textit{fibre bundle} with \( S \) as its structure group and \([M] := \{[m] \mid m \in M\}\) as its base space, where each equivalence class $[m]$ contains models related by $\mathcal{S}$-transformations (the action of the symmetry group $\mathcal{S}$).
+In this section, I introduce the fibre bundle formalism for reference frames and relational observables.
+Widely used in foundational studies of gauge theories (see e.g. \citealp{healey2007gauging,Weatherall2016-WEAUG}), this formalism has been recently revived in the context of GR by \cite{GomesReprConventions,Gomes25}.